Best Things To Do In Bolzano, Northern Italy

 Visit Piazza Walther

-Piazza Walther is known as the city’s “parlour”.
+Piazza Walther is known as the city’s “parlor”.
 The origins of this piazza date back to the early 19th century and changed several names depending on who was the king or leader at the time.
-In 1901, the piazza was named after the medieval German poet Walther von der Vogelweide, but when the region became Italian, its name changed again in favour of the Savoy King Vittorio Emanuele III.
+In 1901, the piazza was named after the medieval German poet Walther von der Vogelweide, but when the region became Italian, its name changed again in favor of the Savoy King Vittorio Emanuele III.

 Only after WWII, it became Piazza Walther again and for good, and the statue of the poet stands tall in the middle.